saikrishnakovuru/HTML-CSS/YouTube/buttons/buttons.md

 `opacity` --> Used to fadeout a component, usually used to fadeout on hover(on
  hovering the buttons or links) and while the button is active(on clicking hte button).

+`border-width` --> Border looks thicker without the border width.

+## Border style

+With out the border style we will notice a weird border color,though we set a color to the border top and left sides of the border gets decorted with the color we set.
+However, right and botton gets different color.
+To overcome this border-stype helps us.

 ## pseudo classes

 pseudo classes gets applied on hovering(hover) or on clicking(active).